Miye Oni: Utah Jazz (2019–2022)

 On June 20, 2019, Oni was selected as the 58th pick of the 2019 NBA draft by the Golden State Warriors.
 His draft rights were traded to the Utah Jazz.
 With the selection, Oni became the first Ivy League men's basketball player picked in the NBA draft since Jerome Allen in 1995 and the first Yale Bulldogs men's basketball player picked since Chris Dudley in 1987.
 On July 15, 2019, the Utah Jazz signed Oni.
 He was assigned to the Salt Lake City Stars for the start of the NBA G League season.
 He scored a season-high 28 points for the Stars in a win over the Memphis Hustle on January 10, 2020.
-The 2019-2020 Salt Lake City Stars ended up breaking the NBA G League record for most wins in a row with 14 and finished the season with the best record.
+The 2019-2020 Salt Lake City Stars ended up breaking the NBA G League record for most consecutive wins with 14 and finished the season with the best record.
 Oni averaged 12.7 points, 6.1 rebounds, and 4 assists in all contests.

 Later in his rookie season, Oni began to get looked on to play for the Jazz, as injuries to Bojan Bogdanovic left a hole in the team heading into the NBA Bubble.
 On August 7, 2020, Oni recorded his first start and scored his NBA career high 14 points and 7 rebounds for the Jazz in a loss to the San Antonio Spurs.

 In his second year with the Jazz, Oni became a rotation regular, often filling in for injuries at the guard position.
-Oni appeared in 54 of the 72 regular season games, and the Jazz finished the season with a league best 52-20 record and the top seed in the Western Conference.
+Oni appeared in 54 of the 72 regular season games, and the Jazz finished the season with a league best 52–20 record and the top seed in the Western Conference.
 Oni was called upon to play key minutes for the Jazz in the 2022 NBA Playoffs, notably matching up with Paul George of the Los Angeles Clippers.

 In his third season with the Jazz, new additions to the roster led to Oni falling out of the rotation.
 On January 4, 2022, Oni was traded to the Oklahoma City Thunder along with a 2028 second-round pick in exchange for cash considerations.
 Three days later, he was waived.

 On February 4, 2022, Oni signed a 10-day hardship contract with the New Orleans Pelicans.